FREE PATTERN

 To use the type shown in the photograph, push the smallest end of the threader through the eye of the needle.
 Poke the yarn through the hole in the end of the threader, then pull it back firmly, leaving the yarn threaded through the needle ready to use.

 Change direction and work the 5 blue stitches underneath.
 Continue in this way until your blue thread runs out, following the blue squares on the chart.
-Then you can change to red yarn and start working on the poppies themselves.
-Do not work a row of the plastic canvas at a time, instead work in blocks of color.
+Work in blocks of colour rather than row by row.